mmccoyd/hillside/README.md

 ## Acknowledgments

-The awesome Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground for my keyboard explorations.
+The excellent Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground for my keyboard explorations.
-Several of the symbol and footprint files came from that community, as noted in the doc folder.
+Several symbol and footprint files came from that community, as noted in the doc folder.
-The keyboards I have used and read about also influenced this board including the [Atreus](https://shop.keyboard.io/products/keyboardio-atreus), [Lily58](https://github.com/kata0510/Lily58), [Kyria](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit),
+The keyboards I have used and read about also influenced this board, including the [Atreus](https://shop.keyboard.io/products/keyboardio-atreus), [Lily58](https://github.com/kata0510/Lily58), [Kyria](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit),